Effective Project Portfolio Analysis

 One thing the past decade has shown us is that business disruptions are a fact of life.
 For some, it may come in the form of a pandemic, for others an economic shock, and still others may fall to a new competitor.
 But organizations can blunt the impact of just about any disruption by developing more effective project portfolio analysis capabilities.

 What’s the difference between an organization that’s prepared to face a major disruption and one that gets caught looking the wrong way?
 One key factor is the ability to model a wide variety of scenarios and develop the insight needed to quickly and decisively adjust on-the-fly, when – not if – the next disruption happens.
 These critical project portfolio analysis capabilities – or the lack thereof – might spell the difference between an organization being disrupted and that same organization transforming itself into a disruptor.
 The days of static project portfolio management are over – organizations need to adopt dynamic analysis capabilities in order to transition to strategic portfolio management.

 What-if scenarios reveal potential impact of changes before they occur

-Portfolio analysis has never been easy, especially when critical data is spread across the organization.
+Project portfolio analysis has never been easy, especially when critical data is spread across the organization.
 Traditional manual processes can take days – or even weeks – to produce meaningful results.
-But new tools and processes now enable organizations to model the impact of a variety of what-if scenarios – like adding, delaying, starting or stopping an initiative – with just a few clicks, all without impacting the underlying data.
-This can provide valuable insight across the portfolio into the impact of any potential action on costs, resources, benefits, value, timeline and more.
+But new portfolio analysis tools and processes now enable organizations to model the impact of a variety of what-if scenarios – like adding, delaying, starting or stopping an initiative – with just a few clicks, all without impacting the underlying data.
+This can provide valuable insight across the project portfolio into the impact of any potential action on costs, resources, benefits, value, timeline and more.

-Traditional BI and reporting tools only go so far
+Traditional BI & reporting tools only go so far

 Managing all work across the tri-modal reality